C# to Java Converter produces great Java code, saving you hours of painstaking work and valuable time.

 Q: What about .NET UI code?

-The converter does not convert .NET UI types due to the lack of correspondence between these types and Java UI types.
+The converter does not convert .NET UI types due to the lack of similarity between these types and Java UI types.

 Q: What are the most common adjustments necessary after conversion?